TutshillTornados/Bangazon_Terminal_Interface/README.md

-# Bangazon_Terminal_Interface -  - Tutshill Tornados
+# Bangazon Terminal Interface - Tutshill Tornados

 Welcome to The Command Line Ordering System.
 This project will be allow a user to interact with a basic product ordering database via a command line interface.